Chapter 9: Contract costs

 Assessing recoverability of capitalised costs

-Management should conduct an assessment of the recoverability of the incremental costs incurred to obtain a contract.
-This evaluation can be performed either on a contract-by-contract basis or for a group of contracts if those costs are related to the group.
-If management finds similarities between the current contract and past transactions, they may be able to justify the recoverability of costs based on prior experience.
-As part of this assessment, management should factor in estimates of expected consideration from potential renewals and extensions, encompassing both recognized and anticipated future revenue.
-Additionally, variable consideration that is restricted for revenue recognition purposes should be taken into account when assessing recoverability.
-Any costs that are deemed unlikely to be recovered should be expensed as they are incurred.
+Management should assess recoverability of the incremental costs of obtaining a contract, either on a contract-by-contract basis, or for a group of contracts if those costs are associated with the group of contracts.
+Management might be able to support the recoverability of costs for a particular contract, based on its experience with other transactions, if those transactions are similar in nature.
+Management should consider, as part of its recoverability assessment, estimates of expected consideration from potential renewals and extensions.
+This should include both consideration received but not yet recognised as revenue, and consideration that the entity is expected to receive in the future.
+Variable consideration that is constrained for revenue recognition purposes should also be included in assessing recoverability.
+Costs that are not expected to be recoverable should be expensed as incurred.

 Entities will reverse previously recognised impairment losses when the conditions that caused the impairment cease to exist.
 Any reversal should not result in the asset exceeding the amortised balance of the asset that would have been recognised if no impairment loss had been recognised previously.